ITSM

 The most flexible no-code ITSM solution

-IT Operations Management (ITOM), Explained
+What is IT Operations Management (ITOM)?

 IT Operations Management (or ITOM) is the set of practices and processes used by IT teams to manage and support the daily operation of an organization’s technology infrastructure.
 The goal is to make sure all its components work properly, securely, and efficiently, so that the business can function without interruptions.